elliotttf/cattleguard/README.md

     This will have the effect of creating a per-user rate limit.
     default: `undefined`
 * `store` - A store to maintain the rate limit counts in.
-Must provide get and set methods and _may_ provide a pexpire method with the following signatures:
+Must provide get and set methods with the following signatures:
   * `get`: gets a value from the store.
     * `key` - The key for the rate limit information.
     * `callback` - A callback to execute after getting, parameters are err and